Kurrajong

 An assessment of population growth drivers in Kurrajong reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, NSW State Government's SA2-level projections from 2022 (base year: 2021) are utilized.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-By 2041, the suburb is projected to grow by 477 persons based on aggregated SA2-level projections, indicating a total increase of 14.6% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Future population dynamics anticipate an above median growth, with the suburb expected to grow by 474 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 14.7% over the 17 years.

 Frequently Asked Questions - Population